Hexworks/zircon/README.md

 - Create a [TileGraphics] with the colors added and fill it with `~`s
 - Draw the graphic onto the [Screen]

 For more explanation about these jump to the [How Zircon works](https://github.com/Hexworks/zircon#how-zircon-works) section.

 > You can do so much more with [Screen]s.
 If interested then check out [A primer on Screens][screen-primer] on the Wiki!

 ### Components

 Zircon supports a bunch of [Component]s out of the box:

 - `Button`: A simple clickable component with corresponding event listeners
-- `CheckBox`: Like a BUTTON but with checked / unchecked state
+- `CheckBox`: Like a `Button` but with checked / unchecked state
+- `Header`: Like a label but this one has emphasis (useful when using [ColorTheme]s)
 - `Label`: Simple component with text
-- `Header`: Like a label but this one has emphasis (useful when using [ColorTheme]s)
+- `LogArea`: Component with a list of items.
+New items can be added, and they will be srolled.
 - `Panel`: A [Container] which can hold multiple [Components]
 - `RadioButtonGroup` and `RadioButton`: Like a `CheckBox` but only one can be selected at a time
-- `TextBox`: Similar to a text area in HTML this [Component] can be written into
+- `TextArea`: Similar to a text area in HTML this [Component] can be written into
+- `TextBox`: A `TextBox` is more like a hypertext document where you can add elements with semantic meaning.
+It supports adding `Header`s, `Paragraph`s, `ListItem`s and even `Button`s

 These components are rather simple and you can expect them to work in a way you might be familiar with:

 - You can click on them (press and release are different events)
 - You can attach event listeners on them
 - Zircon implements focus handling so you can navigate between the components using the `[Tab]` key (forwards) or the `[Shift]+[Tab]` key stroke (backwards).
 - Components can be hovered and they can change their styling when you do so

 Let's look at an example (notes about how it works are in the comments):